savula13/savula13.github.io/_pages/about.md

 <p> Outside of work and school, I love traveling and trying new cuisines, playing basketball, learning music production, and backpacking in the mountains! <p>

 <p> I am currently looking for internships for Data Scientist and Machine Learning Engineer roles for Summer 2025.
-If there is an opportunity you think would be a great fit or if you want to chat about any of my interests please contact me through email or LinkedIn. <p>
+If you are looking to connect with me an opportunity or if you want to chat about any of my interests please contact me through email or LinkedIn. <p>

 <p> Here are some pics from my recent travels! <p>